RAKruse/DiabetesHealthTracker/README.md

 If you want to put in a different date, make sure you do it with the format MM/DD/YYYY.
 If you don't, you can't confirm the entry.

 Put in an integer for Glucose.
-Be careful not to put in a negative, as the program is not yet set up to disallow these.

 Pick a time of day.
 You will not be able to confirm the entry if you don't.
 You may now either Confirm or continue entering information.

 If you enter a Meal, you must enter the Carbs.
 You will not be able to confirm the entry otherwise.
-Much like the Glucose, the Carbs are not yet set up to disallow negative numbers, so be careful.

 If you enter an Activity, you must enter both a Start Time and and End Time.
 Follow the HH:MM AM/PM format example shown to the right of the Start Time box.